abusedmedia/Presenta-WWW/content/blog/scriptable-images.md

 </div>

-Here the generation with the parameter change:
+Here the generation paying with the parameter:

 <div class="img">